STAT540-UBC/seminar-05/sm5_differential_expression_analysis.md

     ## mean in group NrlKO    mean in group WT
     ##            7.577689            9.554522

-And, we get a p-value \< 7.35e-12.
+And, we get a p-value &lt; 7.35e-12.
 An extremely tiny p-value!… Suppose, we set the significance threshold at 0.001, this p-value is statistically significant.
 We can also see that the mean expression value between the two conditions of this gene \~=2.